ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 Both of our algorithms run in $$O(depth)$$.
 This looks great until you realise it's valid for a Cartesian tree to be a *linked list*.
 Which makes the worst case complexity $$O(n)$$.

-Now, the obvious solution would be to require the tree be balanced. *How* to achieve this without tacking on a full-blown [self-balancing binary search tree][sbbst] is less obvious.
+Now, the obvious solution would be to require the tree be balanced.
+How to achieve this without tacking on *another* [self-balancing binary search tree][sbbst] is less obvious.

 Treaps solve this is by exploiting two theorems[^2]: